Native execution engine for Fabric Spark

 While the native execution engine enhances performance for Apache Spark jobs, note its current limitations.

-• The engine doesn't support partitioned writing for Delta tables.
-Some Delta-specific operations aren't supported, including merge operations, checkpoint scans, and deletion vectors.
+• Some Delta-specific operations aren't supported (yet), including merge operations, checkpoint scans, and deletion vectors.

 • Certain Spark features and expressions aren't compatible with the native execution engine, such as user-defined functions (UDFs) and the array_contains function, as well as Spark structured streaming.
 Usage of these incompatible operations or functions as part of an imported library will also cause fallback to the Spark engine.